egoDtheTurtle/vsexecutor/README.md

 ## Troubleshooting

-- **Got message "WebSocket connection is not open.
-Please check the connection." after pressing "Execute" button:**
+- **The Execute button is stuck at "No Clients" - Can't execute the script**

+1. Make sure you have joined Roblox with the loadstring script placed inside the autoexec folder.

-1. Try to disable your firewall (completely).
+2. Try to disable your firewall (completely).

-2. Close all the VSCode tabs (File -> Exit).
+3. Close all the VSCode tabs (File -> Exit).
-After completing these steps, try again.

-- **Script not executing in-game after pressing "Execute" button:**
-1. Add this line at the top of the loadstring script (inside the autoexec folder):
+4. Add this line at the top of the loadstring script (inside the autoexec folder):
 ```lua
 getgenv().EthernetIPv4 = "Your Ethernet IPv4"
 ```
-2. To find your Ethernet IPv4, install and run [EthernetIPv4.exe](https://github.com/egoDtheTurtle/vsexecutor/releases).
+To find your Ethernet IPv4, install and run [EthernetIPv4.exe](https://github.com/egoDtheTurtle/vsexecutor/releases).

 - If the above method doesn't work, it might be because the executor/emulator does not support localhost connection.
 Try using a different executor/emulator.